 The Global Site Tag is several lines of code that you must place on each webpage you want to measure.

-Note that your Google Analytics account will not begin gathering data until the tag is implemented on your site.
+Note that when you first set up Google Analytics, the account will not begin tracking data until the tag is implemented on your site.

 There are several ways to implement your Google tag code on your website.